lightblue-platform/lightblue-dockerfiles/README.md

 # License

 The license of lightblue is [GPLv3](https://www.gnu.org/licenses/gpl.html).
-See COPYING in root of project for the full text.
+See LICENSE in root of project for the full text.